Agnus Dei (Zurbarán): Use in modern media

 In 2021 the painting was used for the cover of the NBV21 Dutch Bible translation.

 The 2022 novel Lapvona by Ottessa Moshfegh features and altered version of the painting, depicting a whiter lamb with no horns.

 The official visualizer for the song 'milk of the madonna' by Deftones features Agnus Dei along with other paintings depicting lambs.

+The board game Dominion features a ram inspired by Agnus Dei in the art for the card Sacrifice.